Food & Cooking

 The North of France has weaved beer into its art of living.
 Together with French fries, the Braderie or the carnival, the beverage has been a stalwart tradition in the region.

-This film is part exploring a world of fine bubbles, malt and hops, discovering unusual places and encountering enthusiasts who cherish the beer and have turned it into a refined product.
-Today, beer is a high-end and attractive symbol of the attractiveness of the region.
+This film is part exploration of a world of fine bubbles, malt and hops, discovery of unusual places and encounters of enthusiasts who cherish the beer and have turned it into a refined product.
+Today, it is a high-end and a symbol of the attractiveness of the region.